advanced-cropper/vue-advanced-cropper/example/docs/introduction/under-the-hood.md

 This method has two parameters `transforms` and `autoZoom`.
 The first parameter is an object of coordinates or array with one objects.
-The second parameter indicates should be autozoom (i.e. translating and resizing visible area to fit new coordinates) is used or not.
+The second parameter indicates should be auto zoom (i.e. translating and resizing visible area to fit new coordinates) is used or not.

 For each a transform: